 Local disinhibition decision model (LDDM)

 To develop an integrated circuit model of decision making, we systematically tested a series of models incorporating the core elements of existing models, namely divisive gain control, recurrent excitation, and mutual competition (Fig. 2-figure supplement 1; see Methods Motifs tested and compared for normalized coding and winner-take-all choice for the analysis details).
 This analysis identified local disinhibition as the crucial component that can integrate mutual competition and value normalization within the existing circuit architecture of DNM.
-In the rest of this paper, we focus on the novel disinhibitory hybrid model (local disinhibition decision model, hereafter LDDM).
+In the rest of this paper, we focus on the novel local disinhibition decision model (hereafter LDDM).

 In the LDDM (Fig. 2A), an option-specific disinhibitory D unit receives input from its associated excitatory R unit and inhibits the inhibitory G unit in the local sub-circuit.
-Biased disinhibition – via different value inputs to option-selective R units – can thus introduce an effective asymmetry to global inhibition, generating an unbalanced gain control between local and opponent circuits and leading to WTA competition.
+Biased disinhibition – via different value inputs to option-selective R units – can thus selectively release the gain control on the local circuits, generating an unbalanced gain control between local and opponent circuits and leading to WTA competition.
 In this model, the network shifts from value coding to WTA competition regimes in response to an onset of disinhibition (controlled by the coupling strength between R and D).
 With zero or weak R-D coupling, the circuit preserves normalized value coding consistent with the DNM; with strong R-D coupling, the circuit switches to a state of WTA selection (Fig. 2B).
 Inhibitory units, as a result, dynamically switch from a non-selective response pattern to a selective response pattern (G and D units in Fig. 2B).
 This flexible onset of disinhibition is modeled after biological findings, which show that activation of disinhibition in cortical circuits arises from exogenous, long-distance projections (Fu et al., 2014; Kamigaki, 2019; Lee et al., 2013; Pi et al., 2013; S. Zhang et al., 2014) (Fig. 2C).
 This form of top-down control allows for flexibility in the relative timing of the valuation and selection processes, consistent with neural and behavioral data in different task paradigms (see below Gated disinhibition provides top-down control of choice dynamics).

 Activity dynamics of the LDDM are described by a set of differential equations: